 Emergency Thermal Blanket

-This is the #1 item that I think should be in every hiker’s packpack ALL the time, but especially when winter hiking.
+This is the #1 item that I think should be in every hiker’s backpack ALL the time, but especially when winter hiking.

 It’s made from weatherproof foil and retains/ deflects 90% of your heat when in use.
 If you find yourself unexpectedly having to spend the night due to getting lost or a sprained ankle and you can’t walk any further, this could help save your life!

 It’s small, lightweight and costs less than $8.
 I always carry one with me, whether hiking in winter or summer.